Phases of cold holographic QCD: baryons, pions and rho mesons

 However, inclusion of the pion mass does result in a stronger deviation from the chiral limit in the $\pi$B-B transition.
-(The red curve for this transition is expected to diverge for $\mu_I\to 0$, as in this regime baryonic matter becomes isotropic, and the $\pi$B phase is always preferred \cite{Kovensky:2021ddl}.)

 Taking the results of the two limits together, the main conclusion from Fig.\ \ref{fig:pdapprox} is as follows.
 The agreement of our diagonal, anisotropic, non-zero $m_\pi$ approximation with the red and blue curves gives us confidence that our approximation works well in sizable regions of the phase diagram at small and large $\mu_I$ and even for all $\mu_I$ if $\mu_B$ is not too large.
 Our ansatz provides an interpolation between these two limits which is strictly speaking uncontrolled since we have dropped the off-diagonal components of the gauge fields.
 However, Fig.\ \ref{fig:pdapprox} suggests that -- given the isotropic and chiral limits -- there is not much room left for any additional structure other than what our ansatz yields.
 Therefore, the qualitative shape of our phase diagram seems to be a robust prediction.